-Your life insurance provider will also assess your income.
+To determine this, insurers will look at a range of factors including your age, health, family medical history and income.
+Young, healthy applicants receive the best rate because their life expectancy is higher — and there’s less chance the insurer will have to pay out your death benefit.
+Your insurer will also assess your income.
 The reason is simple: you’ll need to be able to afford to pay your premiums, and for a $100,000 policy, the requirements aren’t too steep.
 In most cases, you’ll just need to prove that you’re earning $10,000 a year or more.

 Once you’ve decided you need life insurance, the next step is working out how much coverage to buy.
 Think about your financial obligations now and in the future, and why you’re buying your policy.
 If you’re simply purchasing life insurance to boost your business or help your family tie up loose ends, or your financial responsibilities come to $100,000, you may be the right candidate.